kadirahq/nofat/README.md

 # nofat

 NoFat is an attempt to cure js-fatigue by providing the user a set of default configurations.
 After setting up nofat, developers can start working on their application instead of messing around with boilerplates.
-The bundle includes Babel for transpiling code, Mocha+Chai+Sinon for tests and ESLint to check code style.

 ## setup

- - Install `nofat` and it's peer dependencies.
+ - Install `nofat` and a few dependencies.

 ```
 npm install -D nofat
 npm install -S babel-polyfill source-map-support
 ```

- - Configure npm scripts (copy this to your `package.json`)
+ - Configure npm scripts (add to `package.json`)

 ```
 "scripts": {
-  "make": "nofat make",
+  "prepublish": "nofat make",
   "test": "nofat test && nofat lint"
 }
 ```

-- Place all your source code in `src` directory.
+- Place all your source code in the `src` directory.
-- Place all your test code inside `__tests__` directories.

 ```
 src/